NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-06-11-the-proper-way-of-adding-a-cron-job.md

 ---
-title: The Proper Way of Adding a Cron Job
+title: "The Proper Way of Adding a Cron Job"
 date: 2015-06-11 16:37:18
 tags:
   - FreeBSD
   - GNU
   - Linux
   - Unix
 ---

 Until not so long ago, to add my own cron jobs I always had the habit of modifying <code>/etc/crontab</code> on my [FreeBSD](https://www.freebsd.org/) system [which turned out to be wrong](https://www.freebsd.org/doc/handbook/configtuning-cron.html).
 In simple words, there are two types of crontab files: